knz/shakespeare/docs/manual.md

 At the end of the play:

-1. plots are produced from the CSV files.
+1. plots are produced from the CSV files in a `plots` sub-directory.
 2. a summary of results is produced in `result.js`.
 3. the report template page is written to `index.html`.
 4. unless a foul was detected or `-k` is specified, `artifacts` is erased.
 5. if `--upload-url` was specified, the contents of the working directory (including the results from steps 1-4 above) are uploaded to the specified URL.
 [See below for details](#Uploading-results).
+6. if `--clear` or `--upload-url` was specified and no foul was detected (and no upload error), the working directory is erased.

 Example result tree after a test completion: